TheAlphamerc/meta-toolkit/README.md

 ## Introduction

-With Meta Toolkit you can preview how your webpage will look on Twitter, Facebook, Twitter, Linkedin and more!
+Meta Toolkit makes it simple to preview and edit meta tags for any URL.
+Pass a website link to instantly see how it will appear in social media previews.
+Edit metadata to visualize changes in real-time - all in one simple tool.

 ## Local Development